 - 2015: Auburn High School, comprising Mohammad Nizamuddin, Evan Pandya, Cole Timmerwilke, and Steven Vo

-- 2014: Illinois Mathematics and Science Academy, comprising Waleed Ali, Siva Gangavarapu, Anton Karpovich, Dan Pechi, and Andrew Salij
+- 2014: Illinois Mathematics and Science Academy, comprising Waleed Ali, Siva Gangavarapu, Maia Karpovich, Dan Pechi, and Andrew Salij

-- 2013: Illinois Mathematics and Science Academy (Aurora), comprising Waleed Ali, Siva Gangavarapu, Anton Karpovich, and Sabrina Lato
+- 2013: Illinois Mathematics and Science Academy (Aurora), comprising Waleed Ali, Siva Gangavarapu, Maia Karpovich, and Sabrina Lato

 - 2012: Auburn High School, comprising Abid Haseeb, Brody Hooker, Alex Pandya, and Lloyd Sy